brson/toolchain-horizons/REPRODUCING.md

 # Reproducing the Dependency Toolchain Compatibility Experiment

-This guide explains how to reproduce the experiments that measure how dependencies affect toolchain version compatibility across five programming ecosystems: Rust, Java, Go, Python, and Node.js.
+This guide explains how to reproduce the experiments that measure how dependencies affect toolchain version compatibility across four programming ecosystems: Rust, Java, Python, and Node.js.

 ## Prerequisites